 Historic Santa Fe Depot

-Join us for our Opening Reception and History Fair of the 66th Annual Meeting at the Historic Santa Fe Depot in San Bernardino, CA!
+Join us for our Workshops, Opening Reception, and History Fair at the 66th Annual Meeting at the Historic Santa Fe Depot in San Bernardino, CA!
 In 1886, the Santa Fe Railroad came to the area and became the gateway to Southern California.
 The first depot was built here in 1886, but was later destroyed by a fire late one evening in 1916.
-In 1918, the current Santa Fe Depot reopened, and was declared the by the San Bernardino Daily Sun, "the finest in the West."
+In 1918, the current Santa Fe Depot reopened, and was declared by the San Bernardino Daily Sun, "the finest in the West."
 The new depot became the largest west of the Mississippi, all handcrafted and marvelously clean.
 Although the depot now focuses on freight service, it was formerly home to some of history's greatest trains: The El Capitan, the Navajo, the Scout, the Grand Canyon Limited, the Chief, and the Super Chief.